dell-asm/dell-force10/docs/force10_vlan.md

 # --------------------------------------------------------------------------
 # Usage
 # --------------------------------------------------------------------------
   Refer to the examples in the manifest directory.
-  The following files capture the details for the sample init.pp and the supported files:
+  The following files contain the details of the sample init.pp and the supported files:

     - sample_vlan.pp
 	- sample_vlan_taginterface.pp